Kittycraft/EagleFactions/README.md

 * Power system
 * Claiming territories/lands
 * Friendly Fire in faction can be disabled by its leaders.
-* Option for disabling friendly fire between aliances.
+* Option for disabling friendly fire between alliances.
 * Unclaim other factions lands if their power is low.
 * Prefixes Factions Tags
 * Internal Faction Chat